 Who are we?
 The Penticton Golden Dragons club is dedicated to enjoying the experience of being on the water, the physical activity of paddling a boat, competition of races and the sociability that comes with participating in a team sport.
 It should be noted that there is room in our club for the recreational paddler as well as those wishing a higher level of performance.
-This is the twelfth year the club has been in existence.
+This is the thirteenth year the club has been in existence.
 As a club member you have the right to vote and participate in decision-making.
 Members contribute to coffee and snacks that are provided after each practice.

 Who can join?
 We do not have age restrictions.
 However, in some races such as the BC Senior Games, you are required to be at least 55 years of age in the current year to compete.

 When do we practice?
 Our practices are on Tuesday and Thursday mornings from 9 to 10:30 at Skaha Lake starting in May.
 You should be at the Skaha Lake boathouse by 8:45 so that practice can begin promptly.
 All paddlers must sign a waiver form before going out the water.

 What does it cost?
 Our annual fee is $125 for all members.
 The first two “try-out” practices are free for new members.
 After that, the individual would either pay the full membership or decide paddling is not for them.